-The backstory between these two men is easily tied to what initially began as simple enough during their encounter towards the end of October 2018.
-It was during a tag team match at Road to Power Struggle when the foundation began to be laid for this matchup.
-The team known as Taguchi Japan consisting of Ring of Honor’s Chris Sabin and KUSHIDA faced off against Bullet Club member Robbie Eagles and Taiji Ishimori.
+The backstory between these two men is easily tied to what initially began as simple enough.
+It was during their encounter towards the end of October 2018.
+It was during a tag team match at Road to Power Struggle.
+This was when the foundation began to be laid for this matchup.
+The team known as Taguchi Japan consisting of Ring of Honor’s Chris Sabin and KUSHIDA faced off vs Bullet Club member Robbie Eagles and Taiji Ishimori.

 What was he trying to say and what was trying to prove in defeating the champion?
 It would be nearly a week later when the murky waters of Ishimori became a little clearer.
 During Power Struggle, it would be KUSHIDA that would team with the duo of Togi Makabe and longtime tag team partner Tomoaki Honma affectionately known as Grand Bash Heel.
 The trio would engage in a matchup against Bullet Club /Firing Squad members of the Gorillas of Destiny (Tama Tonga and Tonga Loa).

 KUSHIDA vs Taiji Ishimori at Wrestle Kingdom 13

 It was during this time when Tajiri Ishimori accompanied Loa and Tonga to the ring while on crutches.
 The indication was that he had suffered some injury that went announced.
 However, as the match went on it was Ishimori that ultimately cost KUSHIDA and Grand Bash Heel the win.
 He struck KUSHIDA repeatedly with a crutch faking the injury in the process.
 Ishimori held KUSHIDA’s title over the fallen champion.